 What does the Russell 2000 rebalancing trading strategy look like if we go long the Russell 2000 but hedge with a short position in the S&P 500?

-One of the reasons for the strong performance of Russell 2000 during the end of June might be the overall strong market.
+One of the reasons for the strong performance of Russell 2000 at the end of June might be the strong overall market.
 The S&P 500 has risen 0.8% on average during the same period.
-Thus, we might argue that Russell 2000 outperforms simply due to the small-cap effect.
+Thus, we might argue that Russell 2000 outperforms simply due to the small-cap effect (?).

 Amibroker code:

-If you would like the Amibroker code (Tradestation code is added gradually) for this strategy plus the code and logic for 70 other free trading strategies, please click on this link:
+If you would like the Amibroker or Tradestation code for this strategy plus the code and logic for 200 other free trading strategies, please click on this link:

 Russell 2000 rebalancing strategy- conclusion: